MattB09/highlights_catalogue/README.md

 [link to site](https://highlights-catalogue.herokuapp.com/) <img src="./src/img/ML - Logo.png" alt="Mylights Logo" />
 # MyLights
 MyLights is a web app that lets you manage and catalogue your highlighted passages from different books you've read.
 You can categorize each highlight with zero or many tags and then filter the highlights based on author, book, or tag.
 You can create any tag you like.
+You can also search your highlights using the search bar.

 Users each have their own account.